CarSanoja/aws-iac/README.md

 - **Subnets**: Two public and two private subnets for high availability.
 - **NAT Gateway**: Provides internet access to instances in the private subnets.
 - **Bastion Host**: Allows SSH access to instances in the private subnets.
-- **Application Load Balancer (ALB)**: Distributes incoming HTTP requests to application instances.
+- **Application Load Balancer (ALB)**: Distributes incoming HTTP requests to udagram instances.
-- **Auto Scaling Group**: Ensures the application is always available by automatically adjusting the number of instances.
+- **Auto Scaling Group**: Ensures the udagram is always available by automatically adjusting the number of instances.
-- **S3 Bucket**: Stores static content accessible by the application.
+- **S3 Bucket**: Stores static content accessible by the udagram.

 ## Prerequisites